harmonydata/harmonydata.github.io/content/en/blog/doxa.md

-We will have a livestreamed webinar to launch the competion on **Wednesday 30 October at 5pm UK time**.
+We will have a livestreamed webinar/onboarding session to launch the competion on **Wednesday 30 October at 5pm UK time**.

 ## Webinar joining instructions